 Enables or disables self-calibration.
-If self-calibration is enabled, the analyzer will perform one self-calibration after being started.
+If self-calibration is enabled, the analyzer performs the self-calibration automatically according to the change of the temperature.

 Interface

 The analyzer supports the LAN or USB communication interface.

 1. LAN

 Sets the LAN parameters.
 Tap the setting information icon the user interface or use the externally connected mouse to click the icon, and then click the network setting icon.
 Then, the LAN parameter setting interface, as shown below, is displayed.